-Startup Bartini unveiled its electric vertical takeoff and landing (eVTOL) concept in July 2017, announcing that it is working on two variants — a 2-seater and 4-seater — with the intention of providing an air taxi service.
+Bartini unveiled its electric vertical takeoff and landing (eVTOL) concept in July 2017.
 The company is named for the Italian-Soviet aircraft designer Robert Bartini who discovered the "Bartini Effect" — which is the increase in thrust created by mounting co-axial counter-rotating thrusters within a nacelle.

 The company has built an unmanned 50% prototype to prove that rotating ducted thrusters, in conjunction with the aircraft's aerodynamic shaping, reduces power consumption in cruise; the model is expected to fly in 2018.

 The startup was founded in 2015, and is currently represented by a Delaware, US corporation Bartini, Inc. Its research and development (R&D) center is based in Zhukovskiy, an aviation engineers’ city on the southern outskirts of Moscow, Russia.
 The initial funding has come from angel investors; it is part of the Blockchain.aero consortium.